DISTRHO/DPF/examples/Metronome/README.md

 This example will show tempo sync in DPF.<br/>

-This plugin will output sine wave at the start of every beat.<br/>
+This plugin will output a sine wave at the start of every beat.<br/>
 The pitch of sine wave is 1 octave higher at the start of every bar.<br/>

 4 parameters are avaialble: